naydelly/naydelly.github.io/essays/ai-reflection.md

 **In-class WODs**

 I believe for the first two in-class WODs: WOD Typescript 1 and 2, I did not use AI.
 Since we completed these two WODs after the Typescript tutorials, I was familiar enough with the syntax, it was just a matter of problem solving.
 Practice and screencasts beforehand also aided in my ability to finish the WODs in time and successfully.
 However, I did use ChatGPT for the later WODs, especially the ones involving UI design.
-For example, we had to recreate a website with a fixed floating button in the bottom corner, I had no idea how to do this so I asked ChatGPT and copied the code it suggested to me into mine and it worked the first try.
+For example, we had to recreate a website with a fixed floating button in the bottom corner, I had no idea how to do this so I asked ChatGPT and used the code it suggested.

 **Essays**